-The latter inequality shows that the growth of the norm $|| \mathcal L^n A ||$ is at most exponential with $n$ in a localized interacting system.
-Similarly, for free-fermionic systems, the growth $|| \mathcal L^n A ||$ is also at most exponential in $n$.
-Performing symbolic calculations of the nested commutator $|| \mathcal L^n A ||$ for the disordered XXZ spin chain, \cite{Weisse24OperatorSpreading} find that the ratio $\frac{|| \mathcal L^{n+1} A ||}{|| \mathcal L^{n} A ||}$ keeps increasing with $n$, even at disorder strength $W=25$.
-The largest considered order $n$ is equal to $16$, which corresponds to operators that spread over $L=33$ lattice sites, which allows \cite{Weisse24OperatorSpreading} to conclude that there are no convincing signatures of MBL phase visible at the probed length scale.
-A comparison of the ratio $\frac{||\mathcal L^{n+1} A ||}{||\mathcal L^{n} A ||}$ between interacting and non-interacting cases shows that the growth is similar in the two cases at small $n \lesssim 8$, and it then increases its pace significantly in the interacting model.
+The latter inequality shows that the growth of the norm $|| \mathcal L^n \hat{A} ||$ is at most exponential with $n$ in a localized interacting system.
+Similarly, for free-fermionic systems, the growth $|| \mathcal L^n \hat{A} ||$ is also at most exponential in $n$.
+Performing symbolic calculations of the nested commutator $|| \mathcal L^n \hat{A} ||$ for the disordered XXZ spin chain, \cite{Weisse24OperatorSpreading} find that the ratio $\frac{|| \mathcal L^{n+1} \hat{A} ||}{|| \mathcal L^{n} \hat{A} ||}$ keeps increasing with $n$, even at disorder strength $W=25$.
+The largest considered order $n$ is equal to $16$, which corresponds to operators that spread over $L=33$ lattice sites, which allows \cite{Weisse24OperatorSpreading} to conclude that there are no convincing signatures of the MBL phase visible at the probed length scale.
+A comparison of the ratio $\frac{||\mathcal L^{n+1} \hat{A} ||}{||\mathcal L^{n} \hat{A} ||}$ between interacting and non-interacting cases shows that the growth is similar in the two cases at small $n \lesssim 8$, and it then increases its pace significantly in the interacting model.
 This finding parallels the observations that the non-interacting limit of the disordered XXZ spin chains provides a good proxy for the dynamics on relatively short time scales in the interacting case, provided that the disorder is sufficiently strong.

 Finding quantitative relations of the Euclidean time operator spreading with the persistent decays of local autocorrelation functions observed in the time evolution approaches is an interesting avenue for further research.
-Understanding the properties of operator spreading in models which are by definition MBL, such as \cite{Chavez2023ultraslow}, or obtaining mathematical insights into operator spreading in disordered systems~\cite{Elgart2022localization, Elgart2023slow}, could shed new light on distinguishing the regime of slow dynamics in strongly disordered spin chains from the properties of the dynamics in MBL phase in interacting models.
+Understanding the properties of operator spreading in models which are by definition MBL, such as \cite{Chavez2023ultraslow}, or obtaining mathematical insights into operator spreading in disordered systems~\cite{Elgart2022localization, Elgart2023slow}\footnote{ Arguments for the stability of slow Hamiltonian dynamics to generic local perturbations are presented in~\cite{Toniolo24stabilityslow}.}, could shed new light on distinguishing the regime of slow dynamics in strongly disordered spin chains from the properties of the dynamics in MBL phase in interacting models.